 Cause of Death Certificates

-Cause of death will be on a standard death certificate if the death occurred before 1970.
-If the death occurred after 1970 you will need to apply for a Medical Certificate of Cause of Death.
+Cause of death will be on a standard death certificate if the death was registered before 1970.
+If the death was registered in or after 1970 you will need to apply for a Medical Certificate of Cause of Death.

 The Medical Certificate of Cause of Death is not available for Coroner's cases.
 You will need to contact the Coroner's Office (external link).

 How long will it take to get my certificate